-- 17.1 Coaches are not allowed to enter the competition area to provide any instructions and guidance during the competition.
-Team computers must remain in the competition area while the tournament is running. - 17.2 Interference with competition tables, materials or robots of other teams could result in a team's disqualification. - 17.3 Teams will not use dangerous items or behaviours that may create or cause interference with the competition. - 17.4 Inappropriate words, booing and/or behaviour towards other team members, other teams, audience, judges or staff will not be tolerated.
-Yellow and Red Cards may be issued in these circumstances. - 17.5 Bringing cellular/mobile phone or a medium of wire/wireless communication into the designated competition area is not allowed and will result in a Yellow and then a Red Card if it is repeated - 17.6 Any situation which judges might consider as interference or violation of the spirit of the WRO mission will not be tolerated. - 17.7 Any use of sensors or actions that intentionally affect the operation of an opposition robot will not be tolerated.
+- 17.1 By competing in WRO, teams and coaches accept the WRO Guiding Principles that can be found at: https://wro-association.org/competition/wro-ethics-code/ - 17.2 Every team needs to bring a signed copy of the WRO Ethics Code to the competition and hand it to the judges before the start of the competition. - 17.3 Coaches are not allowed to enter the competition area to provide any instructions and guidance during the competition.
+Team computers must remain in the competition area while the tournament is running. - 17.4 Interference with competition tables, materials or robots of other teams could result in a team's disqualification. - 17.5 Teams will not use dangerous items or behaviours that may create or cause interference with the competition.

+- 17.6 Inappropriate words, booing and/or behaviour towards other team members, other teams, audience, judges or staff will not be tolerated.
+Yellow and Red Cards may be issued in these circumstances. - 17.7 Bringing cellular/mobile phone or a medium of wire/wireless communication into the designated competition area is not allowed and will result in a Yellow and then a Red Card if it is repeated - 17.8 Any situation which judges might consider as interference or violation of the spirit of the WRO mission will not be tolerated. - 17.9 Any use of sensors or actions that intentionally affect the operation of an opposition robot will not be tolerated.
 The robot will be treated as damaged and must be fixed immediately.
 If a robot has been deemed as illegal after a game, then that team will forfeit all games where that action or behaviour were used.
-If a team is trying to gain an advantage by bending the rules they stand the risk of being severely penalised. - 17.8 It is expected that all participants, Students and Mentors alike, will respect the WRO mission. - 17.9 The referees and officials will act within the spirit of the event. - 17.10 It is not whether you win or lose, but how much you learn that counts.
+If a team is trying to gain an advantage by bending the rules they stand the risk of being severely penalised. - 17.10 It is expected that all participants, Students and Mentors alike, will respect the WRO mission. - 17.11 The judges and officials will act within the spirit of the event. - 17.12 It is not whether you win or lose, but how much you learn that counts.